Alfresco/alfresco-content-app/docs/README.md

 [located](https://github.com/Alfresco/alfresco-content-app/tree/master/src/app/components/location-link)
 in the content repository and who created the shared link.

-A feature for creating and removing Shared Links will be added in the future.

 #### Recent Files

 The Recent Files view shows all the files that have been created or modified within the last 30 days by the current user.